Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 【Example of how to prepare a capillary sample】

-· Analysis software, including that for the "Rietveld method," is not installed.
+including for the "Rietveld method", is not installed.
+Please ask a staff member regarding the

 -